mthjones/mthjones.github.io/_drafts/trees.md

 }
 {% endhighlight %}

 Much like insertion, searching is done by checking the current node and then either the left or right subtree if necessary.
-Because of this, searching can also be completed in O(lg(n)) time.
+Because of this, searching has the same time complexity and issues as insertion does, meaning we have an ideal O(lg(n)) time, but a worst-case O(n) time.

 #### Deletion
 Things start to get tricky when we start trying to delete nodes from a binary search tree.
 There are a few cases to consider what should happen when we try to delete a node that: